duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 ---
 layout: docu
-title: Tableau - A Data Visualisation Tool
+title: Tableau - A Data Visualization Tool
 ---

-[Tableau](https://www.tableau.com/) is a popular commercial data visualisation tool.
+[Tableau](https://www.tableau.com/) is a popular commercial data visualization tool.
 In addition to a large number of built in connectors, it also provides generic database connectivity via ODBC and JDBC connectors.